RazeLighter777/site/blog/content/post/landlock.md

 Because Landlock requires *no privileges* to use, adding it to most programs is straightforward.

-Bindings exist for languages such as C, Rust, Go, and Haskell, and several projects provide user-friendly `unveil`-style wrappers.
+Bindings exist for languages such as Rust, Go, and Haskell, and several projects provide user-friendly `unveil`-style wrappers.

+A official c library doesn't exist yet unfortunately, but there's several out there you can try.

 Here's a quick rust example:
 ```rust